dotnet/docs-maui/docs/user-interface/controls/button.md

 ---
 title: "Button"
-description: "The .NET MAUI Button responds to a tap or click that directs an app to carry out a particular task." ms.date: 02/14/2022
+description: "The .NET MAUI Button displays text and responds to a tap or click that directs an app to carry out a task." ms.date: 02/14/2022
 ---

 # Button

-The .NET Multi-platform App UI (.NET MAUI) `Button` responds to a tap or click that directs the app to carry out a particular task.
+The .NET Multi-platform App UI (.NET MAUI) `Button` displays text and responds to a tap or click that directs the app to carry out a task.
 A `Button` usually displays a short text string indicating a command, but it can also display a bitmap image, or a combination of text and an image.
 When the `Button` is pressed with a finger or clicked with a mouse it initiates that command.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]